Healthy Homes Assessment Te Mata

 Draught Stopping Te Mata

-If a draft can be felt through gaps that are too large or holes or holes, it requirements to be closed.
+If a draught can be felt from unreasonable gaps or holes the area needs to be closed.

 What are unreasonable gaps and holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+Get the complete information of the Healthy Homes draught stopping requirements.

 draught stopping building inspections